 The Early Years

-Wichita’s history begins in the early 1800s when the Osage, Wichita, and other indigenous peoples inhabited the area.
+Wichita’s history began in the early 1800s when the Osage, Wichita, and other indigenous peoples inhabited the area.
 The Osage were known for their hunting and trading, while the Wichita were farmers who raised crops along the Arkansas River.
 In 1825, the United States established a trading post in the area, which attracted traders and travelers.

 Wichita also became an important center of aviation in the early 1900s.
 In 1917, the city was chosen as the site of a new airfield, which eventually became McConnell Air Force Base.
 In the 1920s and 1930s, several aircraft manufacturers, including Beechcraft and Cessna, were founded in Wichita, and the city became known as the “Air Capital of the World.”

-Wichita, Kansas has a long and fascinating history that spans over 200 years.
-From its early days as a trading post on the Arkansas River to its present-day status as a vibrant and growing city, Wichita has played an important role in the development of Kansas and the Midwest.
+Wichita, Kansas, has a long and fascinating history that spans over 200 years.
+From its early days as a trading post on the Arkansas River to its present-day status as a vibrant and growing city, Wichita has played an essential role in the development of Kansas and the Midwest.
 Today, Wichita continues to thrive and evolve, and its rich history serves as a testament to the resilience and ingenuity of its residents.